mercadopago/devsite-docs/guides/additional-content/your-integrations/ipn.en.md

 To configure URLs and events, follow these steps:

-1. Access [Your integrations](/developers/panel/app) and select the application for which you want to enable notifications.
+1. Access [Your integrations](/developers/panel/app) and select the application to enable notifications for your account.
 If you haven't created an application yet, access the [Developer Dashboard documentation](/developers/en/docs/your-integrations/dashboard) and follow the instructions to do so.
 2. In the left menu, click on **IPN** and configure the **production URL** that will be used to receive notifications.
 Keep in mind that you can also experiment and test whether the indicated URL is correctly receiving notifications, allowing you to verify the request, server response, and event description.

 ![ipn](/images/dashboard/ipn_es_.png)